 John M. Daly, MD, FACS

-Interim Dean, Lewis Katz School of Medicine at Temple University
+Interim Dean and Dean Emeritus, Lewis Katz School of Medicine at Temple University

 Harry C. Donahoo Professor, Surgery

 An internationally renowned surgeon whose clinical work and research span the fields of surgical oncology, metabolism, and nutrition, John M. Daly, MD, FACS, has led multiple medical associations, including the American College of Surgeons (Vice-President), the American Surgical Association (Vice President), the Society of Surgical Oncology (President), the American Society of Parenteral and Enteral Nutrition (President), the New York Surgical Society (President), and the American Cancer Society (President, Philadelphia Chapter).

 He has been listed numerous times among the “Best Doctors in New York and Philadelphia” and “318 Top Cancer Specialists for Women.”
 Over the course of his career, Dr. Daly has been the recipient of over $20 million in research grants, predominantly from the National Institutes of Health.
 He has authored more than 250 peer-reviewed publications and 100 book chapters, has edited several books, and has served on the editorial boards of dozens of medical publications.

 An internationally recognized educator, Dr. Daly has mentored numerous research trainees--a number of whom have risen to become chairs of surgery departments.
 He has been awarded honorary fellowships in the Royal Colleges of Surgeons of both Glasgow and Ireland, and has received many other teaching awards for his dedication to both medical students and surgical residents.